|

 A grapevine looks somewhat like a bush, and therefore is frequently referred to as a "bush vine".
 A grapevine is considered a climbing shrub or a woody vine.
 While it can grow quite long and climb structures, it is essentially a woody plant with a multi-stemmed growth habit, similar to a shrub.
 The term "vine" is used to describe its climbing growth habit.

-Grapes offer various benefits, including improving heart health, potentially preventing cancer, boosting eye health, and enhancing brain function.
+Grapes offer significant health benefits, including improving heart health, potentially preventing cancer, boosting eye health, and enhancing brain function.
 Grapes also contribute to better sleep, bone health, and skin beauty, while supporting the immune system.
 Grapes are also beneficial for managing diabetes and lowering blood pressure.

 Grow an abundance of grapes and freeze plenty to enjoy throughout the year.
 It is easy to freeze grapes and they are just as tasty and beneficial as freshly picked grapes.

-'Concord' Grapevine (Vitis labrusca 'Concord') (not seedless grapes)
+'Concord' Grapevine (Vitis labrusca 'Concord') (not seedless grapes, but delicious)

 |